 While many wearables on the market remain luxury items, in the construction industry they can actually be critical.
 Hard hats with integrated environmental sensors, gloves with voltage detectors, and boots with embedded location trackers are all a reality.
 With a well designed and thought out tech stack, your team’s smart clothing and wearables can alert your management team to incidents, emergencies and the like.

 It’s worth periodically reviewing your current operations tech stack and looking for any gaps or improvements you can make.
 If some of the categories we’ve listed here sound like they could benefit your construction company, it's worth a bit more of a google into the specific tech options available.
-Or if you’re thinking about potentially utilising drones and an aerial intelligence platform like Birdi for your construction progress reporting, feel free to reach out!
+Or if you’re thinking about potentially utilising drones and a GIS platform like Birdi for your construction progress reporting, feel free to reach out!